For Fitness, Fun and Friendship

-An informal group of racewalking enthusiasts meets most Tuesday evenings at 6:30 at the Claremont High School track.
+An informal group of racewalking enthusiasts meets most Tuesday evenings at 6:30 at the Claremont High School or Pitzer/Pomona track.
 Novice racewalkers and powerwalkers are welcome to join for fitness and fun.

-Our third annual USA Track and Field-sanctioned racewalk meet, sponsored by the Pilgrim Pacers, will be held April 8, 2018, at Claremont High School.
+Our fourth annual USA Track and Field-sanctioned racewalk meet, sponsored by the Pilgrim Pacers, will be held in April 2018, at Claremont High School.
 The meet draws participants from many southern California communities and all age groups for judged competition in 5 Kilometer and 1500 Meter races.
 Medals are awarded for all five-year age groups.
 The event also offers a fun, non-judged race for powerwalkers and novice racewalkers.
-Registration will open soon at: Runsignup.com
+Registration information will posted here as soon as it is available.

 Races in Claremont and Beyond